 Everywhere I look there are great cleaning schedules posted.
 These overwhelm me nearly as much as my life does.
 Having to do whatever cleaning tasks are on the schedule in a day where the rest of my schedule may not allow for it just stresses me out further.
 As great as they are, these types of schedules are just not for me.
 (I did, however, use a schedule like this when I was a mostly SAHM with great success.)

 I have learned a few tricks these last couple years of being back to work, though.
-And (when I am good about doing them), my house actually stays fairly clean.
+And (when I am good about doing them), my house actually stays fairly clean, even the rugs I got from Southwestern Rugs Depot so the house look better.
 Definitely not deep clean, but clean enough, i only do deep cleaning once a month, when I do this I tend to use the vacuum I got from https://vacuumsealerresearch.com.

 1. Let go of perfection